-Calais 'Jungle': Children spend night in derelict camp
+Calais 'Jungle': Stranded children bussed

 - Aid workers slam the authorities' failure to accommodate the children as "unacceptable"

-Paris (CNN)Dozens of children were forced to spend the night in a partially demolished migrant camp in Calais after French authorities failed to find them a safe space to stay, aid groups said Friday.
+Paris (CNN)Dozens of children who had to spend the night in a partially demolished migrant camp in Calais were loaded onto buses Friday to be taken to temporary accommodation elsewhere in France, aid groups said.

+Having failed to register with French authorities this week, they had no right to access a shipping container complex at the site where 1,500 registered children are staying while they wait to see if they can go to Britain.

+Confusion continued into Friday afternoon, when buses finally arrived outside the camp to pick up the stranded minors, as well as some adults who also remained, charity Care4Calais said.

 Work to empty and demolish The Jungle migrant camp began Monday -- but as of Thursday, approximately 100 unaccompanied minors remained at the camp with nowhere to go.

-Chaotic scenes unfolded outside the camp as the day wore on, with riot police barring entry to the camp and the authorities threatening that anyone who hadn't been registered could be taken into custody.
+Chaotic scenes unfolded outside the camp Thursday, with riot police barring entry to the camp and the authorities threatening that anyone who hadn't been registered could be taken into custody.

-Aid workers who waited with teenagers who hadn't managed to register during the week because of long lines said they had finally been allowed back into what remained of the ramshackle camp to sleep.
+Aid workers who waited with the teenagers who hadn't managed to register because of long lines said they had finally been allowed back into what remained of the ramshackle camp to sleep.

-The minors were permitted to stay in the makeshift school and mosque on the outskirts of The Jungle, Alexandra Simmons, of the charity Care4Calais, told CNN on Friday.
+The minors were permitted to stay in the makeshift school and mosque on the outskirts of The Jungle, Alexandra Simmons, of the charity Care4Calais, told CNN on Friday morning.
 Some had already spent the previous night sleeping rough at the camp.

 Clare Moseley, founder of Care4Calais, told CNN via email: "School quiet this morning.
 Children given food and drink.
 Some have wandered off into the camp or elsewhere which is exactly what we feared."